Spacetime approach to force-free magnetospheres: Stationary, axisymmetric magnetospheres

 \subsubsection{Polar current $I$}

 The integral of the charge-current 3-form $J=d*F$ over the 3-surface $\mathcal{S} \times \Delta t$, formed by flowing $\mathcal{S}$ along $\partial_t$ for a coordinate distance $\Delta t$, is (by Stokes' theorem) equal to the integral of $*F$ over the boundary.
 The contributions from the initial and final copies of $\mathcal{S}$ cancel out by stationarity, leaving $\int J = \int_{\mathcal{C}\times\D t} *F$.
-Since this surface extends only in $t$ and $\vphi$, only the first term of Eq.~\eqref{starFsymm} contributes, and we have simply \beq I(r,\theta) = \frac{1}{\Delta t} \int_{\mathcal{S}(r,\theta) \times \Delta t} J, \eeq \TJ{MacThorne define the oppose sign for $I$ for some reason, and they say it's the current {\it into} the surface; again they use Gaussian rather than HL.} assuming the orientation $dt \wedge d\vphi$ on $\mathcal{C} \times \Delta t$, which by Stokes' theorem fixes the ``upwards'' orientation on $\mathcal{S} \times \Delta t$.\footnote{In cylindrical coordinates in flat spacetime for a disk of constant $z$, this corresponds to the orientation $dt \wedge d\vphi \wedge d \rho$ on $\mathcal{S} \times \Delta t$, which, given the spacetime orientation $dt\wedge d\vphi \wedge d\rho \wedge dz$, corresponds to flux along the $+\partial_z$ direction\SG{work on with Ted}.} Thus $I(r,\theta)$ is equal to the electric current, with respect to Killing time, flowing in the upward direction through the loop of revolution defined by the poloidal point $(r,\theta)$.
+Since this surface extends only in $t$ and $\vphi$, only the first term of Eq.~\eqref{starFsymm} contributes, and we have simply \beq I(r,\theta) = \frac{1}{\Delta t} \int_{\mathcal{S}(r,\theta) \times \Delta t} J, \eeq assuming the orientation $dt \wedge d\vphi$ on $\mathcal{C} \times \Delta t$, which by Stokes' theorem fixes the ``upwards'' orientation on $\mathcal{S} \times \Delta t$.\footnote{In cylindrical coordinates in flat spacetime for a disk of constant $z$, this corresponds to the orientation $dt \wedge d\vphi \wedge d \rho$ on $\mathcal{S} \times \Delta t$, which, given the spacetime orientation $dt\wedge d\vphi \wedge d\rho \wedge dz$, corresponds to flux along the $+\partial_z$ direction.} Thus $I(r,\theta)$ is equal to the electric current, with respect to Killing time, flowing in the upward direction through the loop of revolution defined by the poloidal point $(r,\theta)$.
 We will call $I$ the \textit{polar current}.
 Another common name is the poloidal current; however, we reserve that name for the current density flowing in the poloidal subspace, as distinguished from the net current through a loop.
 Besides its interpretation as a current, recall [\textit{cf}. discussion below Eq.~\eqref{FsymmI}] that $I/2\pi$ is equal to $B_T$, the toroidal magnetic field times $\sqrt{-g_T}$, which controls the bending of field lines in the $\vphi$ direction.
 (This relation between $B_T$ and $I$ is an instance of Amp\`{e}re's law.)
 In addition to these roles, $I$ gives the angular momentum flux per unit $\psi$, Eq.~\eqref{Lflux} below.